NourBen0/bootcamp-unreal-engine/session 3 :  Blueprint Architecture & Communication/Exercices/Readme.md

-Practical Session: Collectible Blueprints and Score System
+# Practical Session: Collectible Blueprints and Score System

-In this session, we will practice key Blueprint concepts through the exercise Collectible Blueprints and Score System.
+In this session, we will practice key Blueprint concepts through the exercise **Collectible Blueprints and Score System**.

 The exercise is broken down into steps to help you fully understand the underlying logic, including collision detection, variables, and inter-Blueprint communication.

-Step-by-Step Guide
+# Step-by-Step Guide
-Create a GameMode with a Score Variable
+## STEP 1 : Create a GameMode with a Score Variable

 ==> Create a new Blueprint Class
 ==> Choose GameModeBase as the parent class